5cover/portfolio/doc/done.md

 the current one doesn't display properly in all browsers (doesnt display correctly on samsung internet). because it was part of Supplemental Arrow-C. I picked one from Arrows which is more compatible.

 ## remove glyph on definition links

+## consistent def titles

+instead of using an array, give variants of titles

+- full
+- abbr

+put it in an object

+no plural because as the defined creation is unique and it doesn't make sense to put it at plural (Cs?, NASMs?)